wxl/blogofobe/docs/config_file.rst

 Context of _config.py
 |||||||||||||||||||||

-``_config.py`` is run within a context that is prepared by Blogofile before executing.
+``_config.py`` is run within a context that is prepared by blogofobe before executing.
 This context includes the following objects:

 * **controllers** - Settings for each controller (See :ref:`controllers`).
 * **filters** - Settings for each filter (See :ref:`filters`).